reframe-hpc/reframe/docs/dependencies.rst

 For most of the cases, this is sufficient to reason about test dependencies.
 In reality, as mentioned above, dependencies are handled at the level of test cases.
 Test cases on different partitions are always independent.
-If not specified differently, test cases with using programming environments are also independent.
+If not specified differently, test cases using programming environments are also independent.
 This is the default behavior of the :func:`depends_on` function.
 The following image shows the actual test case dependencies assuming that both tests support the ``E0`` and ``E1`` programming environments (for simplicity, we have omitted the partitions, since tests are always independent in that dimension):